 You Will Feel Well Rested In the Morning

 Not using any neck and head support during sleep will allow your body to find an optimal position for rest.
-When we use pillows that do not provide good support, our body has to compensate by engaging neck or back muscles.
+When we use pillows that do not provide proper support, our body has to compensate by engaging neck or back muscles.
 This leads to even more strain at a time when your body is supposed to recover from everyday stress.
-Muscles and tendons will work overtime and the added strain will accumulate and manifest as pain.
+Muscles and tendons will work overtime, and the added pressure will accumulate and manifest as pain.

 Your Face Will Thank You for Getting Rid Of Pillows